 Opening hours and location

-The café is open on weekdays 11–19.
-Besides that, the café is often open later on weekdays – and occasionally on Saturdays as well – due to various events ranging from discussions to film screenings, later at night and occasionally on Saturdays and Sundays (see our calendar).
+The café is open on weekdays 11.00–19.00, and often, in case of various events ranging from discussions to film screenings, later at night and occasionally on Saturdays and Sundays (see our calendar).
 In early July we are on a summer break for a couple of weeks, and we are closed during the Christmas holidays as well.

-We are located at the Brinkkala Inner Courtyard, Vanha Suurtori 3, 20500 Turku
+We are located at the Brinkkala Inner Courtyard, Vanha Suurtori 3, 20500 Turku.
+See the map!